 The State Board of Education is responsible for approving the District of Columbia's statewide accountability plan.
-The accountability plan, required by federal law, maintains transparency provides and provides important information for parents, policymakers, and stakeholders.
+The accountability plan, required by federal law, maintains transparency and provides important information for parents, policymakers, and stakeholders.

 LEA School Report Cards